 It’s essential to power harvesters and generators, keep the fleets moving, transport you around the property and get your product to market.
 Fuel, despite the fuel excise rebate, is one of the largest cost inputs into farming.
 Therefore it’s in the farmer’s best interest to ensure that not only is their fuel stored safely but effectively as well.
-Below we explore six of the most common issues regarding diesel fuel storage.
+Below we explore five of the most common issues regarding diesel fuel storage.

 Are Poly Tanks Safe to Store Fuel?

 With specifically formulated diesel grade polyethylene, you won’t go wrong using TTi’s industry-leading storage and transport tanks.
 There are several reasons why modern poly fuel tanks outperform their steel counterparts.

 For starters, the major safety problem with diesel tanks is rust, and our poly tanks obviously never rust!
 And the lightweight nature of poly is ideal for use as transport tanks, whether the vessel is mounted permanently on a trailer or paired with a forkliftable galvanised steel frame.
 Because they are UV stabilised and impact resistant, modern polyethylene tanks stand the test of time and require very little maintenance.